|

 country of Panama, with the exception of the annual franchise

-Article 36 of the Law makes it
+tax mentioned in the preceding paragraph.
+VI.
+ARBITRATION Article 36 of the Law makes it

 clear by statutory provision that any dispute arising in connection